-Considering Russia
+CONSIDERING RUSSIA

 Emergence of a Near Peer Competitor

 Edited by Matthew R. Slater, Michael Purcell, and Andrew M. Del Gaudio

 paperback | 7 x 9 | 124 pp.

+About the Book

 Considering Russia helps us understand the implications for strategy and military planning behind Russia's failure to integrate, as was maybe too naively expected, into the Euro-Atlantic and global economic and security architecture.
 Russia's renewed assertiveness has created what might look like a new adversarial geopolitical context.
 This unexpected reality prompted the authors to analyze Russian military capability, tactics, and operational concepts, both through the contemporary filter of events in Georgia, Ukraine, and Syria, as well as the historical legacy of the Soviet Union.
-All of the authors, whether writing about the idea of hybrid warfare or the potential for conventional conflict in the Baltic region, uncover the continuities and novelties of the current situation and offer recommendations grounded in their professional experience with U.S. security policy as well as the Marine Corps.
+All of the authors, whether writing about the idea of hybrid warfare or the potential for conventional conflict in the Baltic region, uncover the continuities and novelties of the current situation and offer recommendations arounded in their professional experience with U.S. security policy as well as the Marine Corps.

 Considering Russia

 EMERGENCE OF A NEAR PEER COMPETITOR

 Edited by Matthew R. Slater, Michael Purcell, and Andrew M. Del Gaudio

 Foreword by George M. Dallas

-Destination Unknown
+DESTINATION UNKNOWN

-vol. 1, Spring 2019
+Vol. 1, Spring 2019

-paperback | 7 x 10 | 90 pp.
+paperback | 7 x 9 | 90 pp.

-About the Book

-This is the first graphic novel used to explore the future of the Marine Corps written and illustrated by Marines.
-The stories in this graphic novel explore such topics as Marinemanned satellites, laser communication, and artificial intelligence (AI) selecting potential recruits and assisting Marine Corps Special Operations Command (MARSOC) operations in real time.
+About the Book This is the first graphic novel used to explore the future of the Marine Corps written and illustrated by Marines.
+The stories in this graphic novel explore such topics as Marine-manned satellites, laser communication, and artificial intelligence (AI) selecting potential recruits and assisting Marine Corps Special Operations Command (MARSOC) operations in real time.
 By doing so in fictional comic book form, the results are far more accessible, inventive, and engaging than any white paper could be.

-Destination Unknown
+DESTINATION UNKNOWN

-vol. 2, Fall 2020
+Vol. 2, Fall 2020

-paperback | 7 x 10 | 120 pp.
+paperback | 7 x 9 | 120 pp.

-Destination Unknown, vol. 2, is written and drawn by Marines and their creative allies.
+About the Book Destination Unknown, vol. 2, is written and drawn by Marines and their creative allies.
 The stories within this volume go right at the operational and strategic questions the Service is wrestling with.
 From drones helping to contain a pandemic in Asia to Marines transitioning from amphibious to space-based assaults, the stories in Destination Unknown illustrate today's Marines preparing imaginative solutions to tomorrow's problems.